EKOzkan/twAuto/README.md

   password="Your Twitter Password",
   chromeDriverMode="manual" or "auto", #if you use auto twAuto will automatically download the chrome driver for you,
                                        #if you use the manual option, you need to provide the driver path in driverPath parameter.
-  pathType="testId" or "xPath", #It is testId by default.
+  driverPath="your drivers path", #use only if you are using the chromeDriverMode in manual mode pathType="testId" or "xPath", #It is testId by default.
 If you had any problems with library you can try the xPath mode too. headless=True/False, #Headless is true by default. debugMode= True/False #Really poorly implemented debug mode, this is for reading occured errors.